 About West Hill Park School

 West Hill Park School is a non-selective, non-denominational, independent preparatory school based in Titchfield, Hampshire.
-It has approximately 277 pupils aged 2-13, 46 of whom attend the early years centre.
+It has approximately 270 pupils aged 3-13.

 West Hill Park School was established in 1920 by Charles Ransome.
 Previously family-owned, it became a charitable trust administered by a governing board in 1959.
 The school is situated in 28 acres of grounds in the historic village of Titchfield, in an 18th-century building.

 West Hill Park School wants to foster a sense of community in pupils and encourage them to become active citizens in Hampshire and beyond.
 Children are supported to fulfil their academic potential and engage in extra-curricular activities.
 The school also wants to ensure that pupils are prepared for the pressures and challenges of today’s society.
 It hopes to do this by developing their awareness in a happy and safe environment, alongside nurturing the confidence to excel in later life.

 “In many lessons, teachers effectively build upon pupils’ prior learning and know when to support them or extend their understanding.
 Teachers’ positive approach to work and learning engenders a sense of fun, and promotes an enthusiastic approach and an excellent level of application amongst the pupils.
 Behaviour in lessons is almost always exemplary and high-quality resources are used effectively to ensure strong levels of progress.”